symopsio/terraform-okta-ssm-modules/docs/AWSSessionManagerContinuedSSHTunneling.md

-# AWS Session Manager: low infrastructure SSH tunneling
+# AWS Session Manager Continued: SSH tunneling

 Hey I'm [Jon](https://www.jonbass.me/), CTO at Sym.
 First of all, I hope readers of this are safe and taking care of themselves and their families in these crazy times.
 If you are looking for some diversion, I'm following up here on [AWS Session Manager: less infrastructure, more features](AWSSessionManagerLessInfrastructureMoreFeatures.md).
 The post sparked a bunch of [great discussion on HN](https://news.ycombinator.com/item?id=22592875).